Impact of current-induced magnons on spin-orbit torque analysis: Summary

 \section{Summary}

 We have studied several Py/Pt bilayer Hall bars with in-plane rotations in a wide range of magnetic fields.
 We have found that in the second-harmonic Hall resistance the amplitudes $A,B$ contain unexpected field-dependent components.
-We attribute them to unidirectional magnetoresistance and show that they are critical in accurately estimating SOT fields.
+We attribute them to a transverse counterpart of the magnonic unidirectional magnetoresistance and show that they are critical in accurately estimating SOT fields.
 We demonstrated two approaches, \textit{(1)} one based on symmetry arguments, with a $H^{-p}$-type dependence already used to describe UMR in $R_{xx}^{2\omega}$.
 The other \textit{(2)} is based on the concept that the angular momentum transfer leading to the anti-damping torque and a perpendicular change in $\bm{M}$ also produces a lengthwise (parallel) change, $\Delta M$.
-This approach has been expanded in recent preprints \cite{Noel2024a, Noel2024b} and further developed here.
-We have found that the two approaches present a consistent picture, and the second yields a superior match to the observations as $\Delta M (H)$ is not described well by the phenomenological form $H^{-p}$.
-Fitting simultaneously to both $\varphi$ and $H$-dependence significantly reduced the relative error of $H_\mathrm{AD}$, the parameter that usually comes with a large error and appears the most sensitive to model corrections.
-While a weak uniaxial anisotropy has been observed with a characteristic field on the order of $1\,\mathrm{mT}$, it was not found to be of consequence.
-We expect that these methods will lead to an improved description of second-harmonic magnetoresistance effects and a more accurate determination of spin-orbit torque fields.
+This approach has been expanded in Refs.~\cite{Noel2024a, Noel2024b} and further developed here by including the shape anisotropy and the $H$-dependence of $R_{a}$ and $R_P$, which have a significant effect.
+The second approach yields a superior match to the observations as $\Delta M (H)$ is not described well by the phenomenological form $H^{-p}$.
+Fitting simultaneously to both $\varphi$ and $H$-dependence greatly reduced the relative error of $H_\mathrm{AD}$, the parameter that usually comes with a large error and appears the most sensitive to model corrections.

+Our comparison of the two approaches has shown that the second one provides the correct way to evaluate SOT.
+We expect that this method will lead to an improved description of second-harmonic magnetoresistance effects and a more accurate determination of spin-orbit torque fields.
 In turn, this will support the research of novel materials for the development of SOT-based devices.